jef586/alkemy/README.md

 ### Activities instances

 This part of seed take real activities from the project with the purpose to populate the database.

+### Members instances

+This part of seed create ten members with all information nedeed to test the endpoints of the Members controller.